THE TEN SIKH GURUS

 OVERVIEW

-The word “Guru” in Sikhism means more than teacher — it refers to the divine light that passes from one Guru to the next, like a flame passing between candles.
-Sikhs believe that all ten Gurus shared the same divine spirit, the same spiritual light that originated with Guru Nanak Dev Ji.
-In 1708, Guru Gobind Singh Ji declared that this light would henceforth reside eternally in the Guru Granth Sahib — the sacred scripture that serves as the living Guru of the Sikhs to this day.
+The word Guru in Sikhism means more than teacher — it refers to the divine light that passes from one Guru to the next, like a flame passing between candles.
+Sikhs believe that all ten Gurus shared the same divine spirit.
+Consequently, in 1708, Guru Gobind Singh Ji declared that this light would henceforth reside eternally in the Guru Granth Sahib — the sacred scripture that serves as the living Guru of the Sikhs to this day.

 Quick reference list